Avanade/Beef/src/Beef.Data.Database.Cdc/README.md

 [![NuGet version](https://badge.fury.io/nu/Beef.Data.Database.Cdc.svg)](https://badge.fury.io/nu/Beef.Data.Database.Cdc)

-Adds specific Microsoft SQL Server [Change Data Capture](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server) (CDC) capabilities.
+Adds Microsoft SQL Server [Change Data Capture](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server) (CDC) capabilities.
 Specifically the ability to monitor changes to one or more related tables, that represent an _entity_, to be published to an event stream.

 Similar to core _Beef_, the CDC capability is enabled by both code-generation and supporting framework to enable.